 The first of the two main passivation standards currently active is ASTM A967.
-A967 allows for passivation using nitric acid or citric acid, followed by a per-lot testing using one of several test method options, including copper sulfate.
+ASTM A967 allows for passivation using nitric acid or citric acid, followed by a per-lot testing using one of several test method options, including copper sulfate.
 The citric acid process is subdivided into Citric 1 through Citric 5.
 Citric 1-3 assigns a solution of 4-10 weight percent citric acid, with treatment times that decrease with increasing temperature.
 Citric 4 and 5 allow for alternate parameters, including the use of other additives.
 CitriSurf products necessarily fall under Citric 4, but our recommended procedures also keep to the concentration and other parameters laid out in Citric 1-3.

 A967 is available from the ASTM website.

 The other main passivation standard currently active, used in the aerospace industry, is AMS 2700.
 Similarly to ASTM A967, it allows for passivation using either nitric acid or citric acid.
 The nitric acid treatments are labeled Method 1 and given as eight different variations called Types, in keeping with the old QQ-P-35.
 The citric acid process is labeled Method 2 and not subdivided further, and assigns a solution of 4-10 weight percent citric acid, with treatment times that decrease with increasing temperature, and the optional use of other additives.
-CitriSurf products fall under this Method 2.
+CitriSurf citric acid based cleaners fall under this Method 2.
 AMS 2700 also assigns to parts different Classes, which refers to the sampling quantity for per-lot testing using one of several test method options, including copper sulfate.